Home page slideshow

 Produced on a half termly basis to keep you up-to-date with Online Safety news, new ICT initiatives and ways in which you can help to keep your family safe both online and when using emerging technology.

-We hope you enjoy reading 'Issue 20: May 2018' online now.
+We hope you enjoy reading 'Issue 21: July and Summer 2018' online now.

 If you have a concern regarding your child's use of the internet at home or in school, you can speak to one of our Online Safety Leads for support and advice.

 We are now going to be using a new school uniform supplier who will be selling our school uniform on our behalf.
 This means that with immediate effect, you will no longer be able to buy your child/children’s uniform through the school money shop or by barcode.

 As part of a growing academy, outsourcing our school uniform will be more beneficial to you as this gives us buying power in order to achieve savings or to maintain low costs on your behalf.
 For example school jumpers are now sold for £7.99 rather than £9.00.

 You will now be able to purchase school uniform online from www.schoolwearsolutions.com or alternatively you can now call them on 07707526662 and order by telephone.
 All orders can be delivered to school free of charge but these will be on a monthly basis or you can opt to have your items delivered to your home address for a charge.